Public Health Dashboard

 - Increased identification of food insecurity and other social determinants of health through screenings and targeted interventions.

-- Enhanced tracking and accountability in addressing health inequities using the DEI scorecard and iterative data systems.
+- Enhanced tracking and accountability in addressing health disparities using the scorecard and iterative data systems.

 - Improved collaboration between healthcare networks and culturally competent community providers.